IBM-Cloud/docs/admin/users_roles.md

 Click **View Pending** to check if invites are pending or accepted.
 You can choose to resend the invitation email or cancel the invitation for a pending invite at any time.

+### Adding SoftLayer team members

+If you have a SoftLayer account linked with your Bluemix account, you can add your SoftLayer team members.

+1. Go to **Account** > **Invite Team Members**.
+2. Click **Add** in the **Add SoftLayer Team Members** section to authenticate into your SoftLayer account and view a list of team members from your SoftLayer account.

+Adding team members to your Bluemix account does not grant them access to Bluemix Infrastructure.
+To give users access to the Infrastructure dashboard, go to **Infrastructure** > **Account** > **Users** and click the **Add User** link.
+You must have permission to add users.

+For more information about adding team members from your SoftLayer account, see [Inviting SoftLayer team members to Bluemix](https://console.ng.bluemix.net/docs/admin/softlayerlink.html#invite_users).

 ## Editing roles
 {: #editinguserroles}